wrightmat/dnd-eberron/adventures/C04 The Nature of Magic/1-06  Strixhaven Year 3, Term 2.md

 - If the characters calm Marnun and explain they aren’t headed to the Gate of Illumination to make an offering, the fire giant stops threatening them and shares the following information:
 	- Tlexolotls dwell deep in volcanoes.
 When their sleep is disturbed, volcanic eruptions often follow.
 	- The tlexolotl that inhabits Fang Crater has awakened.
 Marnun has seen it moving inside the volcanic pool connected to the Gate of Illumination.
 	- Salamanders and fire snakes serve this tlexolotl.
-They have been stealing offerings meant for the gods and are carrying them back to Jademount.
+They have been stealing offerings meant for the gods and are carrying them back to Fernia.
 	- Marnun doesn’t know why the tlexolotl is hoarding offerings, but he has seen salamanders going to volcanoes throughout the region with them.
 - Marnun doesn’t know much more.
 While he’s happy to fight any salamanders he encounters, he’s too large to slip into the Gate of Illumination and find out what’s happening there.
 If the characters are willing to do so, Marnun offers to travel with them and defend them along the way.